bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Function statement

+This is the simplest form of function -
 ```js
 function hello() {}
 // In generic form,
 // function identifier(paramList){ body }
 ```

-⭐️ For function statements, `.name` is simply string form of the identifier `hello` - that is the string "hello".
+⭐️ For function statements, `.name` is simply string form of the identifier `hello` - that is "hello".
-And it's **always** going to be a string, because you can't use a expression or symbol in the name section (identifier) of function statements.
+And it's **always** going to be a string, because you can't use a expression or symbol in the name part (identifier) of function statements.
 Ex - `function Symbol("abc"){}` - this is NOT valid.

 ⭐️ What about name binding then?
 ```js